Ashworth836/appacademy-projects/README.md

 ## Congratulations!

-You are now able to insert data into a database.
+You are now able to insert data into a database.# practice-for-week-10-sql-practice-insert-data